murderteeth/ynews/README.md

 # yNews
+Breaking news by ai generated defi animals.

+- nice we used all the words
+- collects articles and events from various sources
+- summarizes what it finds using GPT

 ![image](https://github.com/murderteeth/ynews/assets/89237203/872a8cd1-707a-4520-9cbd-b55e1fcfdeb8)

-This project is build with Next.js, Vercel, and QStash.
+This project uses Next.js, Vercel, and QStash.
 QStash is used for http queueing, [https://docs.upstash.com/qstash](https://docs.upstash.com/qstash).

 ## Getting started